Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Don't abandon distributors entirely

-Distributors still serve a purpose for low-volume, high-variety procurement — the “tail” of your BOM where ordering direct from 50 different manufacturers isn't practical.
-A hybrid model — direct for strategic materials, distributor for tail components — is usually optimal.
+Distributors still serve a purpose for low-volume, high-variety procurement: the tail of your BOM where ordering direct from 50 different manufacturers is not practical.
+A hybrid model (direct for strategic materials, distributor for tail components) is usually optimal.

 Supplier Development: Building Capability in Your Supply Base

-When an important direct supplier can't meet your quality, cost, or delivery requirements — but switching to another supplier isn't practical — the answer is supplier development: actively investing in improving that supplier's capabilities.
+When an important supplier cannot meet your requirements but switching is not practical, the answer is actively investing in improving that supplier's capabilities.

 On-site process improvement

-Deploy your own lean/quality engineers to a supplier site to identify and fix production inefficiencies.
+Deploy lean or quality engineers to the supplier site to identify and fix production inefficiencies.
 Common in automotive OEM relationships.

 Training and knowledge transfer